AmokSolderer/APC/DOC/LEDexpBoard.md

 Depending on the 'LED lamps' setting the LED strip is used as a replacement for the controlled lamps (1-64) or the LEDs are added to the normal lamps which means the first LED corresponds to lamp number 65.
 Hence, if you choose 'playfield' in the 'LED lamps' setting in the 'System Settings' menu of the APC, the normal controlled lamps will be switched off and the LED strip will be used instead.
 The first LED of the strip will then work as lamp 1 and so on.
 If you choose 'additional' the normal lamp matrix will stay active and the LEDs will get the numbers 64+X.
 In the 'additional' LED mode the amount of used LEDs can vary between 1 and 192.
 You must therefore specify this number in the 'No of LEDs' setting.

-The more LEDs you connect, the longer it takes to update them all.
-The minimum refresh cycle time for one LED would be 8ms and for 192 LEDs it's 38ms.
-For the default number of 64 LEDs the refresh cycle time is 20ms.

 The normal TurnOnLamp/TurnOffLamp commands are also used to control LEDs.
-When the status of an LED changes, it's brightness will change gradually in 5 steps with each step taking one cycle time.
-For the default number of LEDs (64) the whole turn on/off takes 100ms which looks similar to a lightbulb.
+By default (LED Color Mode = 0) the brightness of an LED being turned on or off will change gradually in 5 steps with each step taking 20ms.
+Hence, the whole turn on/off takes 100ms which looks similar to a lightbulb.

 The APC API features some special commands which work only with LEDs and not with normal matrix lamps.
-Note that the LED_exp board can only handle one command per refresh cycle (normally 20ms) and the command buffer can just store 8 commands, so don't send too many command at a time.
+These commands are:

 ### LEDsetColor(byte Red, byte Green, byte Blue)